-These grants have awarded to current undergraduate or graduate students from any faculty and discipline across U of T with a concrete plan to advance sustainability on campus.
+These grants have been awarded to current undergraduate or graduate students from any faculty and discipline across U of T with a concrete plan to advance sustainability on campus.
 See below for information on past winners.

 Student Grant Winners